aappddeevv/scalar2020/presentation/content/introduction.md

 Customizing the search/analysis space is the general idea behind of alot of interesting work these days and a significant part of the NLP space is about this concept.

+There is alot of talk about how AI is changing everything and that is true in certain areas.
+But there is still a long way to go.
+Dramatic improvements in "learning" are needed to make it more useful in areas where society can  benefit, e.g., healthcare, security and defense.